Siyah Qalam: Subject matter

 Within the collection, there are depictions of demons, monsters, camp life, animals, fairy-like beings, and human figures in Chinese and Mongolian clothing.
 Alongside figural depictions are also details of nature (such as rocks and trees) which recur in Turkman court paintings of the Yaqub Beg period.

 The more fantastical and intensely coloured images seem to conjure the devastation and bleakness of Genghis Khan's reign.
-The images contain dark colors, heavy lines, and highly animated figures against a blank background using unsized, unpolished paper and a limited range of colors.
+The images contain dark colours, heavy lines, and highly animated figures against a blank background, using unsized, unpolished paper and a limited range of colours.

 The compositions are highly expressive, and a number of figures are engaged in ecstatic ritual or dance.
-The fantastical monsters are drawn from local Pre-Islamic Central Asian folklore, bearing resemblance to beings of Indian, Chinese and Middle Eastern legend as Central Asia lies on the cultural crossroad between the Middle East, South Asia and East Asia.
+The fantastical monsters are drawn from local Pre-Islamic Central Asian folklore, bearing resemblance to beings of Indian, Chinese and Middle Eastern legend, as Central Asia lies on the cultural crossroad between the Middle East, South Asia and East Asia.
 Many of the earthly scenes depict everyday life in the Central Asian Steppes as lived by various ethnic people, most prominent the Turkic and Iranian; washing clothes, blowing fire on a cooker, hanging lines of bows and arrows.
 Furthermore, a drawing in the Siyah Qalam collection seems to be an adaptation of a European painting of Hercules strangling a lion.
-The living wear various head-dress and costumes and carry a variety of tools and weapons, and engage in different rituals.
+The living wear various head-dresses and costumes and carry a variety of tools and weapons, and engage in different rituals.

-It is commonly agreed upon by scholars that the illustrations were originally connected in a certain sequence belonging to a scroll and were possibly accompanied by narration when being presented.
-Experts have examined the paintings and determined that they have been cut from one scroll and reattached haphazardly.
+It is widely agreed among scholars that the illustrations were originally arranged in a specific sequence on a scroll and were possibly accompanied by narration when presented.
+Experts have examined the paintings and determined that they were cut from a single scroll and haphazardly reattached.

-Several features in the illustrations are linked to Jalāyirid painting in particular to the Great Jalāyirid Šāhnāma, an unfinished manuscript with illustrations that are also scattered throughout multiple albums.
-The miniatures were influenced by Chinese art, both in their sinuous lines and fluid rhythms, and in the figure's dress in that country's traditional dress.
-The works are of historical interest because of their depictions of everyday life of the faded world of historic Central Asia; with descriptions of tools, costumes, rituals, headdress, and the treatment of domesticated animals.
+Several features in the illustrations are linked to Jalāyirid painting, particularly to the Great Jalāyirid Šāhnāma, an unfinished manuscript whose illustrations are also scattered across multiple albums.
+The miniatures were influenced by Chinese art, both in their sinuous lines and fluid rhythms, and in the figures' dress in that country's traditional dress.
+The works are of historical interest for their depictions of the everyday life of the faded world of historic Central Asia, including descriptions of tools, costumes, rituals, headdresses, and the treatment of domesticated animals.

-The cultic acts, especially the ecstatic movement of the dancing figures, filled with emotion and vehement gestures display winding and twisted limb motifs that are also seen in Buddhist and Islamic paintings.
+The cultic acts, especially the ecstatic movement of the dancing figures, filled with emotion and vehement gestures, display winding and twisted limb motifs that are also seen in Buddhist and Islamic paintings.

 Iconography

 The sources for the drawings are uncertain; various parts may be influenced by the Shahnameh and the biblical Solomon.
-Other drawings made against blank backgrounds (such as the encampment) may at first seem to be parts of a coherent series, but at further glance could be individual studies.
-In addition, given their often disparate size; their precise function cannot be determined with much certainty, though it might be that they were intended as aids to storytelling, to Royal elites.
+Other drawings made against blank backgrounds (such as the encampment) may at first seem to be parts of a coherent series, but on closer inspection could be individual studies.
+In addition, given their often disparate size, their precise function cannot be determined with much certainty, though it might be that they were intended as aids to storytelling, to Royal elites.